rust-lang/cargo/src/doc/src/reference/config.md

 * Environment: `CARGO_BUILD_RUSTC_WORKSPACE_WRAPPER` or `RUSTC_WORKSPACE_WRAPPER`

 Sets a wrapper to execute instead of `rustc`, for workspace members only.
-The first argument passed to the wrapper is the path to the actual `rustc`.
+The first argument passed to the wrapper is the path to the actual executable to use (i.e., `build.rustc`, if that is set, or `"rustc"` otherwise).
 It affects the filename hash so that artifacts produced by the wrapper are cached separately.

 ##### `build.rustdoc`